-The school district may request or require any employee to undergo cannabis testing or drug and alcohol testing if the school district has a reasonable suspicion that the employee:
+The charter school may request or require any employee to undergo cannabis testing or drug and alcohol testing if the charter school has a reasonable suspicion that the employee:

-- a. is under the influence of cannabis, drugs, or alcohol; - b. has violated the school district's written work rules prohibiting the use, possession, sale, or transfer of drugs or alcohol, cannabis flower, cannabis products, lower-potency hemp edibles, or hemp-derived consumer products while the employee is working or while the employee is on the school district's premises or operating the school district's vehicles, machinery, or equipment; - c. has sustained a personal injury, as that term is defined in Minnesota Statutes, section 176.011, subdivision 16, or has caused another employee to sustain a personal injury; or - has caused a work-related accident or was operating or helping to operate machinery, equipment, or vehicles involved in a work-related accident.
+- a. is under the influence of cannabis, drug, or alcohol; - b. has violated the charter school's written work rules prohibiting the use, possession, sale, or transfer of drugs or alcohol, cannabis flower, cannabis products, lower-potency hemp edibles, or hemp-derived consumer products while the employee is working or while the employee is on the charter school's premises or operating the charter school's vehicles, machinery, or equipment; - c. has sustained a personal injury, as that term is defined in Minn.
+Stat. § 176.011, Subd.
+16, or has caused another employee to sustain a personal injury; or - d. has caused a work-related accident or was operating or helping to operate machinery, equipment, or vehicles involved in a work-related accident.